Line array: History

 The line array effect of the narrowing of the beam with increasing frequency was first demonstrated by acoustical pioneer Harry Olson.
 He published his findings in his 1957 text, Acoustical Engineering.
 Olson used line array concepts to develop the column speaker in which vertically aligned drivers in a single enclosure produced mid-range output in a wide horizontal and narrow vertical pattern.
 Line arrays have been around for over half a century but until recently most were voice range only.
 The application for these was for highly reverberant spaces where a narrow vertical design kept from exciting the reverberant field.

 A multi-band line array elements in a horizontally oriented enclosure was suggested by Joseph D'Appolito in 1983.
 However, the product was popularized majorly by L-Acoustics' V-DOSC line array introduced in 1992.
 This led to the discovery that a more level and smoother frequency response can come from fewer boxes in a line array.
 The industry also soon found that there was no destructive interference in the horizontal plane and waves combine mostly in phase in the vertical plane, causing many loudspeaker manufacturers to quickly develop their own similar product.

+Grateful Dead's Wall of Sound

+The Grateful Dead's Wall of Sound, used on tour in 1974, is recognized as the earliest large-scale implementation of line array principles in concert sound reinforcement, even though the term "line array" did not yet exist.

+Designed primarily by Owsley "Bear" Stanley with input from Dan Healy and Alembic engineers, and drawing on principles from Harry Olson's 1957 book Acoustical Engineering, the system featured tall, vertically stacked speaker columns ground-stacked behind the band.
+It used multiple dedicated vertical arrays for vocals, guitars, piano, drums, and bass (with quadraphonic separation), which minimized intermodulation distortion and delivered clearer, more even coverage over large audiences than typical clustered systems of the era.

+A 2023 Mix magazine article described it as "a colossal system that was something of a precursor to the modern line array."
+Although logistically massive, its vertical array approach influenced later concert audio design.